Myorignl/bikesharing/README.md

 ### Summary

-The data shows that men a re more likely to obtain a membership for bike rideshare.
+The data shows that men are more likely to obtain a membership for bike rideshare.
 The highest days of use are thursday and Friday.
 My suggestion would be to perhaps create a portion of the services geared towards family friendly riding areas with bikes for children which will open a new demographic to market and increase the weekend revenue.

 Stories and dashboards created and available on Tableau public link below:
 [link to dashboard] (https://public.tableau.com/app/profile/dorthy.rodriguez/viz/Challenge14_16643346659760/countsperhourperdaygender?publish=yes)